gaoxingliang/tracing-research/README.md

 - kafka-java (scrape when a jvm using kafka library)
 - http-java (scrape when a jvm using http)

-# for each trace object named - xxx-trace
+# for each trace agents
 run the `gralde build` to generate the jar and will auto copy into folder releaselibs.<br>
 For now there are two main types of tracers:
 - jmx supported.
 We scraped all metrics and reported to remote client as prometheus metrics.
-- only bytebuddy agents.  based on tracer and reported to remote client (as zipkin data).
+- only bytebuddy agents.  based on tracer and reported to remote client (as zipkin data). if u are using the bytebuddy's advice, you have to know:
+  - in your advice, **DO NOT IMPORT** anything except packages in the [minimal packages](common-minimal)
+  - a complex example with dynamic value is [ProduceAdvice](kafka-java/src/main/java/com/zoomphant/agent/trace/kafkajava/ProduceAdvice.java)

 ## kafka trace
 Now it scraped the full jmx beans of a kafka process. and reported to central agent. <br>